eens1/en/content/apologetics/against-vatican-ii/vatican-ii-council-a-revolution-against-the-catholic-church/gaudium-et-spes-on-the-church-in-the-modern-world.md

 title: "Gaudium et Spes – On the Church in the Modern World"
 date: "2024-12-01T19:25:10"
 draft: "false"
-description: "Go back to The Vatican II Revolution 7.
+description: "7.
 Gaudium et Spes – Vatican II’s Constitution on the Church in the Modern World Vatican II document, Gaudium et Spes # 22: “For by His incarnation the Son [...]"
 tags: []
 external_url: "https://vaticancatholic.com/gaudium-et-spes"
 locale: "en_US"